hsuonsivu/hsupublic/3d-models/README.md

 ### termostaatin-piuhapidike.scad

-I needed a holder for smart zigbee thermostat for programming in batch, so a small holder was needed.
+I needed a holder for smart zigbee thermostat cables for programming in batch, so a small holder was needed.
 Not really useful for anything else.

 ### vasara.scad